South Nave Window #1 – The Saint Paul Window

 |The south nave windows in our church (on the left of the congregation) portray the “Ongoing Church” from the Acts of the Apostles to the present and indicate the spread of the Church of Christ to all parts of the world.
 The infant Christian church began to spread throughout the then known world preaching the Gospel and baptizing in the name of the Father, Son, and Holy Spirit.
 Paul was perhaps the most assiduous of these early missionaries.

 The window, illustrating his ministry, begins in the upper left with the stoning of Stephen which Paul witnessed.
+The text in the left ribbon says “For me to live is Christ.
+Be steadfast in the work of the Lord.”

 The central scene in this lancet is his conversion on the road to Damascus.